zama-ai/concrete-ml/README.md

 </p>
 <hr>

-Concrete-ML is a Privacy-Preserving Machine Learning (PPML) open-source set of tools built on top of [The Concrete Framework](https://github.com/zama-ai/concrete) by [Zama](https://github.com/zama-ai).
+Concrete-ML is a Privacy-Preserving Machine Learning (PPML) open-source set of tools built on top of [Concrete](https://github.com/zama-ai/concrete) by [Zama](https://github.com/zama-ai).
 It aims to simplify the use of fully homomorphic encryption (FHE) for data scientists to help them automatically turn machine learning models into their homomorphic equivalent.
 Concrete-ML was designed with ease-of-use in mind, so that data scientists can use it without knowledge of cryptography.
 Notably, the Concrete-ML model classes are similar to those in scikit-learn and it is also possible to convert PyTorch models to FHE.

 ## Main features.